Real Estate Inheritance

 A detailed plan made the transfer of ownership easier and establishes rules that will help prevent bitter family conflicts down the road, experts say.
 The first step is figuring out who is — and isn’t — interested in inheriting the cottage.
 For instance, children who live far away from the property and don’t earn much, or have a vacation home of their own may not be interested in the cottage and want a sale to provide needed income.

-By choosing the self-directed IRA real estate structure from IRA Financial Group’s attorneys and putting together a plan that fits their family’s circumstances, the Morgan heirs have the luxury of time to make the right decisions.
+By choosing the self-directed IRA real estate structure from IRA Financial Group’s attorneys and putting together a plan that fits their family’s circumstances, the real estate inheritance was a smooth process and the Morgan heirs have the luxury of time to make the right decisions.

 Here’s how it works: